mloutti/DATA550-final-project/README.md

 The Makefile includes directions on how to generate the report.
 Running “make DATA550_final_project_pt3.html” in the terminal window will generate the report.

+## Setting up the R Package Environment
+This project uses [`renv`] to manage package dependencies.
+To install the required packages, run "make install".